-- Mathematics courses below MATH 163 do not count toward the degree. - Courses that are primarily mathematical may not be used to fulfill the arts and humanities requirement, Area IIIA, or the social and behavioral science requirement, Area IIIB, of the School of Science.
-If in doubt about a particular course, the student should consult a mathematics department counselor. - Certain courses, such as Chemistry C101, C102; Physics 100, 200, 218, 219; Astronomy A100, A105; Geology G107; and Geography G107 may not be used to fulfill the Science requirement, Area IIIC, of the School of Science.
+- Mathematics courses below MATH 163 and those mathematics courses with grades below C do not count toward the major requirements for the degree. - Courses that are primarily mathematical may not be used to fulfill the arts and humanities requirement, Area IIIA, or the social and behavioral science requirement, Area IIIB, of the School of Science.
+If in doubt about a particular course, the student should consult a mathematics department counselor. - 3.
+Certain courses, such as Chemistry C101, C102; Physics 100, 200, 218, 219; Astronomy A100, A105; and Geology G107 may not be used to fulfill the science requirement, Area IIIC, of the School of Science.
 If in doubt about a particular course, the student should consult a mathematics department counselor.